 - So now that we're grounded in what a brand strategy is, let's get started with how to build one.
-The first thing we do is frame the strategy, but before that, we need to prepare for this exercise.
-We'll define the target customer and the competitive frame of reference and then you'll schedule your customer interviews and then you'll prepare questions for those interviews.
-So, first you define your target customer.
+The first thing we do is frame the strategy, but before that we need to prepare for this exercise.
+We'll define the target customer and the competitive frame of reference, and then you'll schedule your customer interviews, and then you'll prepare questions for those interviews.
+First you define your target customer.

 Who is your sweet spot customer?
-Some ways to get at this question, identify a uniting theme.
+Some ways to get at this question: Identify a uniting theme.
 What do they all have in common?
 Explore who you benefit most.
 To whom do you bring disproportionate value?
-Determine who brings your business the most value.
-Who are the people who bring disproportionate value to you?
-And zoom out and consider your mission.
+Determine who brings your business the most value, who are the people who bring disproportionate value to you?
+Zoom out and consider your mission.

 Why are you in business?
 Who is the person that you have created your business to serve?
-Let me give you an example.
-Say I'm REI, I market outdoor apparel and gear online and in retail stores across the United States.
-As a co-op, our mission is not only to have a healthy bottom line, but also to get more people enjoying and nurturing the great outdoors.
-Our best customer is the one that bring us the most value and whom we bring the most value, are the outdoor enthusiasts.
+Lemme give you an example.
+Say I'm REI.
+I market outdoor apparel and gear online and in retail stores across the United States.
+As a co-op our mission is not only to have a healthy bottom line but also to get more people enjoying and nurturing the great outdoors.
+Our best customers, the one that bring us the most value and whom we bring the most value, are the outdoor enthusiasts.

 In this course, branding expert Lindsay Pedersen explains how to create a compelling brand strategy that gets results for your organization.
 She demonstrates how to properly frame your strategy and covers brand positioning, discussing how to climb a benefit ladder and determine your position.
 Plus, she shows how to create a personality for your brand, choose the tone, and create an activation strategy.